Answer FIVE Geography questions each week based on major news events.

 How well do you keep up with the world around you?
 Take this week’s quiz to test your knowledge of recent national and world events.

-This week's word in the news: EASEMENT
+This week's word in the news: SKEWED

 DEFINITION: